South of France: UNESCO World Heritage Sites

 Day 4: Béziers – Canal du Midi – Siran (42 miles/67 km)

-Leaving Beziers after breakfast, you will drop further south and west toward the Canal du Midi (UNESCO site #4).
-The ride starts out flat before getting somewhat rolling.
-You will pass numerous villages dating from another time.
-The highlight, and maybe your lunch spot, is Minerve.
-It’s an old Cathar bastion and among France's more impressive stone villages.
-At the end of the ride you are in the village of Siran.
-Dinner included.
+Leaving Beziers after breakfast, you'll venture further south and west towards the Canal du Midi (UNESCO World Heritage Site #4).
+The ride starts out flat before become slightly more rolling.
+Along the route, you'll pass numerous villages all evocative of past eras, with a beautiful lunch spot available in Minerve.
+This village is among France's more impressive stone settlements, forming an old Cathar bastion.
+At the end of today's ride, cycle into the village of Siran, where dinner is included.

 Overnight in Siran.